pjamsa/C_Sharp_Projects/README.md

 <h2>Income Program</h2>
 In this project I used a console app to ask users for information about their income.
 The app will compare the users data to a second users data and will determine which user makes more money.

+<h2>Date Time</h2>
+This application displays the current Date and Time (DateTime.Now) and then asks the user to input a number.
+The application then converts the user number into hours and adds them to the current time and displays the future time in the console.